kevinslin/seed-xkcd/vault/xkcd.2002-le-bron-james-and-stephen-curry.md

 ---
 ![The 538TR attempts to capture a player's combined skill at basketball (either real-life or NBA 2K18) and election forecasting.](https://imgs.xkcd.com/comics/lebron_james_and_stephen_curry.png)
 > "[LeBron James and Stephen Curry](https://xkcd.com/2002/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+The 538TR attempts to capture a player's combined skill at basketball (either real-life or NBA 2K18) and election forecasting.